 The standard of the camp of the children of Judah set out first according to their armies; over their army was Nahshon the son of Amminadab.
 Over the army of the tribe of the children of Issachar was Nethanel the son of Zuar.
 And over the army of the tribe of the children of Zebulun was Eliab the son of Helon.
 Then the tabernacle was taken down; and the sons of Gershon and the sons of Merari set out, carrying the tabernacle.
 And the standard of the camp of Reuben set out according to their armies; over their army was Elizur the son of Shedeur.
 Over the army of the tribe of the children of Simeon was Shelumiel the son of Zurishaddai.
 And over the army of the tribe of the children of Gad was Eliasaph the son of Deuel.
 Then the Kohathites set out, carrying the holy things.
 (The tabernacle would be prepared for their arrival.)
 And the standard of the camp of the children of Ephraim set out according to their armies; over their army was Elishama the son of Ammihud.
 Over the army of the tribe of the children of Manasseh was Gamaliel the son of Pedahzur.
 And over the army of the tribe of the children of Benjamin was Abidan the son of Gideoni.
 Then the standard of the camp of the children of Dan (the rear guard of all the camps) set out according to their armies; over their army was Ahiezer the son of Ammishaddai.
 Over the army of the tribe of the children of Asher was Pagiel the son of Ocran.
 And over the army of the tribe of the children of Naphtali was Ahira the son of Enan.
 Thus was the order of march of the children of Israel, according to their armies, when they began their journey.

 a.
-The standard of the camp of the children of Judah set out first: They actually marched in the order God had commanded earlier in the book.
-This means that they took God’s word seriously and followed it exactly – just as Promised Land people should.
+The standard of the camp of the children of Judah set out first: They marched according to the order God had commanded earlier in the book.
+This means that they took God’s word seriously and followed it exactly – just as those who will receive God’s promises should.

 a.
 Come with us, and we will treat you well: Moses was a wise enough leader to know his limitations, and to know that he needed help.
-Instead of just saying, “well, God got us this far and He’ll see us through without Reuel” he knew God’s help often comes through men like Reuel.
+Moses knew God’s help often comes through men like his brother-in-law Hobab.

 i.
-Though Israel was guided by God, there was still help needed by man – men like Reuel.
-God plans it this way, often arranging it so His help comes to us partially through people He has ordained to help us.
+Though Israel was guided by God, there was still help needed by man – men like Hobab.
+God plans it this way, often arranging His help to come, at least in part, through people He has ordained to help us.

 b.
-Please do not leave: Since he knew God could use Reuel in a significant way, Moses was willing to appeal to him – and not take an initial “no” as an answer.
+Please do not leave: Since Moses knew God could use Hobab in a significant way, he was willing to appeal to him – and not take an initial “no” as an answer.
 The first appeal to Hobab was based on selfishness (we will treat you well).
 The second appeal – the successful appeal – appealed to helpfulness.

 Let Your enemies be scattered,